 A conviction of criminal impersonation in Colorado is a class 6 felony.
 Potential penalties include 12 – 18 months in the Colorado Department of Corrections, fines of up to $100,000, and a year of parole.
 Additionally, a felony on someone's record often results in difficulty passing background checks, applying for specific licenses, keeping stable employment, securing adequate housing, and obtaining loans.
 A felony record can also result in negative assumptions about a person's character and whether they can be trusted in a variety of settings.

 Can You Go to Jail for Impersonating Someone in Arapahoe County?

 Whether committed in Aurora, Englewood, Centennial, or Littleton, criminal impersonation can lead to prison time and other impactful ramifications.
 Hiring a skilled criminal impersonation lawyer can help form a strong defense that may reduce the charges or even lead to dismissal.
 Maybe no underlying crimes occurred via impersonation or the impersonation wasn't criminal.
 Nevertheless, contact our highly rated criminal defense lawyers to schedule a free consultation.
 We will discuss your unique case and outline next steps, all while prioritizing your best possible outcome.

 If you or someone you know is facing a criminal impersonation charge, be smart.
-Contact the strategic defense attorneys at O'Malley and Sawyer at 303-830-0880.
+Contact the strategic defense attorneys at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.